codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitoring-troubleshooting.md

 toc: true
 ---

-Monitor provisioned runtimes for security, and health and sync errors:
+Monitor provisioned runtimes for security, health, and sync errors:

 * (Hybrid and hosted) View/download logs for runtimes and for runtime components
 * (Hybrid) Restore provisioned runtimes